 In Philadelphia and Chester County and the surrounding areas of Pennsylvania, a premises liability lawyer can review your case and explain the legal options.
 If you are entitled to seek compensation, we can put years of combined legal experience into a dedicated effort for you.
 There are generally two ways to resolve your personal injury or wrongful death claim, and to get the compensation you deserve.
 One option is to negotiate a settlement agreement, giving up your right to sue in exchange for payment.
 The second option is to take your claim to court and prove your case.
 Many attorneys are good at negotiating settlements or representing clients in court but may not be experienced at both.
 At Wilk Law Office, however, you will not have to make a choice between a settlement negotiator or a trial lawyer.

 At Wilk Law, you will have access to skilled negotiators and seasoned trial lawyers.
 We focus on settlement agreements, using our negotiation skills to obtain a full settlement without going to court.
-If the insurer refuses to agree to a fair settlement, you will be represented by our attorneys to help you to get the money you deserve.
+If the insurer refuses to agree to a fair settlement, you will be represented by our West Chester slip and fall attorneys to help you to get the money you deserve.
 Contact us online or by phone today to set up your FREE consultation.